 Employee Stock Purchase Plans let you buy shares of stock in your employer using payroll deductions.
 These are after-tax deductions, meaning you’ve already paid taxes on the money that’s being used to buy the shares.

-You can make payroll deductions to fund an ESPP during the “offering period.”
+You can make payroll deductions to fund an ESPP during what’s known as an offering period.
 During this offering period, which can last anywhere from six to 18 months, your payroll deductions accumulate.
-Then, on a specific purchase date those funds go towards buying shares of stock in the company at a discount to the current market price.
+Then, on a set purchase date those funds are used to buy shares of stock in the company at a discount to the current market price.

 The amount you can deduct from your paychecks to purchase shares through an ESPP is determined by the plan.
 The IRS also places its own limits on ESPP purchases.
-You can’t purchase more than $25,000 in shares through an EESPP during a calendar year.
+You can’t purchase more than $25,000 in shares of stock through an Employee Stock Purchase Plan during a given year.

 It’s important to know that an ESPP can be qualified or non-qualified.
-This difference can affect the taxes on your stock shares if and when you sell them at a profit later.
+This difference can affect how your stock shares are taxed if and when you sell them at a profit later.

 Qualified ESPPs offer favorable tax treatment to employees.
 When you buy stocks through a qualified plan, you wouldn’t owe taxes on the discount at the time of purchase.
-You’d only pay it when you sell your shares, and then it would incur normal income taxes.
+You’d only pay it when you sell your shares and then it would be taxed as ordinary income.

 If you hold the shares you purchased for at least one year from the purchase date and two years from the offering date, you could take advantage of the long-term capital gains tax rate if you sell them for more than you paid for them.
 The long-term capital gains rate is lower than the short-term capital gains rate, which taxes investment gains like ordinary income.
 Avoiding the short-term capital gains rate is a good thing if you’re in a higher income tax bracket.